campa-consortium/pals/source/lattice-construction.md

 `Lattice expansion` is the process, starting from a `Lattice` structure instance, where:
 - The `root BeamLines` of the branches are expanded.
-- `Fork` elements in the Branches are used to construct new branches and, if these new branches have `Fork` elements, this process is repeated until no new branches need to be created.
+- `Fork` elements contained in the root branches are used to construct new branches and, if these new branches have `Fork` elements, this process is repeated until no new branches need to be created.
-- The floor position along with the reference energy, species and time, of all the lattice elements is computed.
+- The floor position along with the reference energy, species and time, of the lattice elements, is computed.
 - Mathematical expressions are evaluated.

 Notes: